-- Value and integrate knowledge from the liberal arts and sciences as a means of making nursing judgments and understanding the human experience
+- Values and integrate knowledge from the liberal arts and sciences as foundational knowledge for making nursing assessments and understanding the human experience

-- Apply critical thinking in the nursing process using research-based knowledge and evidence-based health care to individuals, families, groups, communities, and populations
+- Applies critical thinking skills in the nursing process using evidenced-based knowledge to the care of individuals, families, groups, communities, and populations

-- Demonstrate professionalism as evidenced by self-reflection and applying values that epitomize caring: altruism, autonomy, human dignity, integrity, and social justice
+- Demonstrates professionalism as evidenced by self-reflection and applying values in nursing practice that embody caring: altruism, autonomy, human dignity, integrity, and social justice

-- Provide quality health care within a framework of competent, moral, ethical, safe, and legal practices
+- Provides professional, culturally competent, quality health care within a framework of competent, moral, ethical, safe, and legal practices

-- Perform technical skills competently which includes the use of computers, patient care technologies, and information management systems
+- Performs technical skills competently which includes the use of; computers, patient care technologies, and information management systems

-- Deliver nursing care as a provider, patient advocate, educator, and counselor within a holistic, caring framework in the assessment, planning, implementing, and evaluating of outcomes of patient care
+- Delivers nursing care as a provider, patient advocate, educator, and counselor within a holistic, caring framework in the assessment, planning, and implementation of patient care, and evaluating outcomes of patient care

-- Perform as a designer/coordinator/manager of care through leading, collaborating, delegating, negotiating, and evaluating within interdisciplinary systems
+- Functions as a designer/coordinator/manager of care through leading, collaborating, delegating, negotiating, and evaluating patient care within inter-professional teams

-- Articulate his/her professional identity as a member of the nursing profession in the role of advocate for the profession and respect for lifelong learning and advancement of the profession
+- Develops a professional identity as a member of the nursing profession in the role of advocate for the profession and respect for lifelong learning and advancement of the profession

-- Discuss the role of the nurse in collaboration with other health professionals and the public in the promotion of community, national, and international efforts to meet society’s health needs and shape social policy
+- Recognizes the importance of the role of the nurse to meet society’s health needs and influence on social policy development

 Curricular threads for the BSN program that are emphasized in every nursing course are: